 Yet another savings option is a certificate of deposit (CD), which is a deposit account with a fixed term (ranging from less than a month to 10 years).
 The catch is that you cannot touch your money until the end of its term; early withdrawals result in a big penalty.
 So you shouldn’t put money into a CD if you anticipate needing it before the end of the term.
 The longer the term, the higher the rate you can receive.

 If you find yourself spending too much money, try tracking your spending with a budget.
-A budget is a useful tool to help you spend money on the important things, before spending money on less important things.
-What your personal budget looks like will depend on what matter to you.
+A budget is a useful tool to help you spend money on important things, before spending money on less important things.
+What your personal budget looks like will depend on what matters to you.
 To help you start, try a 50/30/20 budget plan.
 It will help you prioritize your spending.
 And even if you struggle to stick to a budget, at least track your spending so that you know where your money is going.